elixir-lang/elixir/docs/3_modules.md

     Math.zero?([1,2,3])
     #=> error :function_clause

 Notice that giving an argument that does not match any of the clauses raises an error.
-Macros are going to be described in the chapter 5.
+This mechanism of matching different functions of a clause is also the preferred way to do recursion in Elixir.
+A simple example that multiples each element in an list by two could be done as follow:

+    defmodule List::Multiplier do
+      def by_2([h|t]) do
+        [ h * 2 | by_2(t) ]
+      end

+      def by_2([]) do
+        []
+      end
+    end

+In the example above, we recursively multiply each element of the list until the list is empty.
+With this example, we finish this section and now we are going to move on to module directives.

 ## 3.4 Directives